 Any personal experiences or stories would be much appreciated.

 Cameron..Do it!
 Life's too short to wonder what if.
 I was lucky and travelled a lot when I was your age.
 You always meet people in the same boat.
 What have you got to lose?
 The world is small and if you are unhappy you can always come home.
 I always wanted to live abroad and it took me until I was 45 to do something about it.
 I did and have never looked back, Yeah, sometimes I miss 'home' and my family but you get one life and you should go for it!
-Good luck. about 6 years agoAnswered by Michael Sullivan via Travellr.com
+Good luck. almost 7 years agoAnswered by Michael Sullivan via Travellr.com

 Hi Cameron, much older but, I did meet an 18 year oriental young lady (she knew 6 languages) traveling by herself.
 She was going to travel for 6 mon and she'd been there for 4 mon already.
 She told me how much she had really enjoyed her travel.
 She also told me that many (not all) Europeans don't like Americans because they say were spoiled brats who feel entitled so learn another language.
 Safe trip if you do decide to travel :).
-By the way when I went I traveled with 3 friends, you know what they say about safety in numbers. about 6 years ago
+By the way when I went I traveled with 3 friends, you know what they say about safety in numbers. almost 7 years ago

 Hi Cameron, I always wanted to travel and so finished Uni in Australia and then headed to Japan for a year to work, then onto to Uk/Europe for 6 months.
 I was 21.
 Of course stepping onto the plane was terrifying and teary, but my parents encouraged me.
 This was back in the days before Facebook, email and mobile phones which make it easy to stay in touch with family - all they got in that time was about 6 postcards.